 - Search tools

 - General term for resources that enable you to identify and obtain different types of publications.
-For example: Library catalogues, databases, Internet search engines or subject directories.
+For example: QUT Library Search, databases, internet search engines or subject directories.

 - Secondary source

 - Information about original information which has usually been selected or modified for a particular purpose or audience.

 - A mobile phone with advanced computing ability and internet connectivity, usually operated primarily by touch screen.

 - The collective name for web based and mobile technologies that create participatory and collaborative online content.

 - Something that resembles or suggests a backbone, as: the hinged back of a book.

 - Software that collects information about another computers activities.

 - Recommendation or specifications on quality, safety, dimensions, codes of practice, methods of testing, symbols and terminology.

 - Multimedia played over the internet as they are downloading, rather than having users download the file first.